Uniminutoarduino/RaspyControlLab/README.md

 16. To redirect the Python console to the web interface, we created a bash script "EjemploBash.sh" which can be located in the folder /var/www/FlaskApp.
 Besides, each time that a Python script arrives on the Raspberry Pi, a bash script ("EjemploBashRestart.sh") restarts the current script that is being executed.
 This bash script is located in the folder /var/www/FlaskApp.

-17. Be aware about the configuration settings of VNCViewer.
+17. Be aware of the configuration settings of VNCViewer.
 For instance, when you use an external monitor or Raspberry Pi touchscreen in the MIPI DSI display port, VNCViewer will show a black screen.
 In this case, install Putty and enter to the Raspberry Pi with the IP assigned to it in your network (user:pi, pass:remotelab, port: 22).
 In the Raspberry Pi console, put the following commands:

 ```
 sudo nano /boot/config.txt